jrpotter/notebook/notes/computability/context-free/deterministic.md

 %%ANKI
 Basic
 With respect to reductions, what is a forced handle?
-Back: The unique handle of a valid string independent of all strings to its right.
+Back: A valid string's unique handle, independent of all substrings to its right.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1761745620180-->
 END%%